 |Product Name||Amex EveryDay® Credit Card|

-|Intro APR for Balance Transfer||0% Intro APR for first 12 months (with whichever is greater, $5 or 3% balance transfer fee)|
+|Introductory APR for Balance Transfer||0% for the first 15 months (with $0.00 balance transfer fee)|

-|Cash Advance Rate||26.49% variable|
+|Cash Advance Rate||26.99% Variable|

 |Interest Free Period||Up to 25 days|

-|Returned Payment Fee||$38|
+|Returned Payment Fee||$38.00|

 |Minimum Age||18 years of age|